 5. Breathability And Ventilation

-You’ll find the running vests that only have straps on the front tend to provide the best amount of ventilation.
+You’ll find that running vests that only have straps on the front tend to provide the best amount of ventilation.

-Well, the more sweat that doesn’t get away from your skin can make things very uncomfortable and even sore.
+You'll also always have some part of the vest covering your upper and possibly lower back.
+This matters because the more sweat that doesn’t get away from your skin because of the weight vests can make things very uncomfortable and even sore.

 The vest and your clothes could end up rubbing on your skin, causing blisters.
 Suffering from these setbacks could cause you to stop exercising, hence ruining your momentum.